 Instead of a rope grab, you can also use certain descenders to connect you to the rope.
 In general, self-braking descenders work best.

 The Petzl ID is a great example.
 When it’s locked, it keeps you secure to one position.
 To walk the roof, flip the handle to the other side and pull the rope slack through.
 It will then lock back into place.
 To go back down the roof, hold the device at an angle so that the handle is perpendicular to the ground and sticking straight up into the air.
 Always make sure to keep extra slack out of the line to minimize fall distance.

-If you were to take a fall and were using this device/method, the descender would lock back into place, keeping you safe.
+If you were to take a fall while using this device/method, the descender would lock into place, keeping you safe.